• Skip to main content

 It needn’t take long.

-These are micro-breaks.
 And taking a moment will probably save you time.
 When things get hectic, it’s easy to get caught on the hamster wheel, frantically doing tasks that aren’t really moving you forward.

-You’ll be calmer, more able to prioritise and see what’s really important.
+After a micro-break you’ll be calmer, more able to prioritise and see what’s really important.
 You’ll find it easier to laugh when things go wrong, instead of creating drama.

 Not sure how to start?
 Here are ten simple suggestions.